Avoid Fat Pugs – Why?

-Pug Weight Calculator.
+Pug Weight Calculator

 Pug weight calculators are based mostly on charts.
 The most accepted informal (without a vet) method is the BCS chart (Body Condition Score).

-- After the first step, you need to look at your pug from above and sideways and pay special attention to his waist.
+After the first step, you need to look at your Pug from above and sideways and pay special attention to his waist.

-- From above, you should see a difference between your pug’s waist and the rest of his body.
+- From above, you should see a difference between your Pug’s waist and the rest of his body.
 It should look slightly like an 8, with a not so deep waistline.
-If he looks like a 0, then you’re both in trouble!
+If he looks like a 0, then you’re both in trouble.

 - From the sides, you should be able to see that his chest and his waist/genital area are not in line.
 If it draws a straight line from waist to chest, that’s a harmful tummy!

-If you’re not sure about your pug’s weight after measuring her/him like this, you can always go to the vet to double-check this information.
+You can use our Pug’s BCS chart to get an idea of what you should be looking at!
+If you’re not sure about your Pug’s weight after measuring her/him like this, you can always go to the vet to double-check this information.

-Convincing a pug to lose weight safely is easier than you think!
+Convincing a Pug to lose weight safely is easier than you think!
 Playtime/exercise, treats, the right meals scheduled through the day, and some consistency is all you need.
 Let’s start!

-Playtime/exercise with an obese pug.
+Step # 1 – Playtime/exercise with an obese Pug

-- Exercising is best if you do it in the mornings or even at night.
-But, as my trainer said, the best time for exercise is whenever you can do it – just take the right safety measures.
+- If that’s not possible, follow the personal trainer’s best advice: the best time for exercise is whenever you can do it – just take the right safety measures.

 - If you have the time, switch the dog’s routine to “do his business” inside the house and take him outside when he has potty needs.
 After that, take a 5-minute walk around and get back inside.
 If you do this every time he hits the bathroom, you’ll be adding at least 10 minutes or more of walking time to his daily routine!

-- Do that for at least 2 months in a row before doing something harder, like playing tug of war or fetch.
-Find the best toys for pugs here!
+Do that for at least 2 months in a row before doing something harder, like playing tug of war or fetch.
+Find the best toys for Pugs here!

-Treats and food for obese pugs.
+Step # 2 – Treats and food for Fat Pugs

 Food for obese pugs needs to be low fat, rather high in protein, and with fiber to aid digestion.

 Treats are important for many reasons.

-- They are the best training aid for pugs!
+- They are the best training aid for Pugs!

-Pug Feeding Chart.
+Pug Feeding Chart